gilch/hissp/docs/glossary.rst

    tag token
    hash tag
    module-local tag
-   fully-qualified tag
+   fully qualified tag
       A `tagging token` that ends in one or more number sign (``#``) characters (also known as "hash" characters,
       making these "hash tags" when distinguishing them from other `tagging token`\ s.)
-      If it includes a `module handle` part, it's a fully-qualified tag.
+      If it includes a `module handle` part, it's a fully qualified tag.
       (Any callable accessible this way can be applied as a tag.
       E.g. ``builtins..str.format##``, ``fractions..Fraction#``,
       ``textwrap..dedent#``, etc.)